KazakhstanOfficial Name: Republic of Kazakhstan

 - This background check must be authenticated (i.e., affixed with an apostille) by the state authorities in which the investigation was conducted.
 For information on official authentication, please see the Department of State website.

-- It is recommended that you obtain the background check before your travel to Kazakhstan, as it may be difficult to have fingerprints taken in Kazakhstan.
+- We recommend that you obtain the background check before your travel to Kazakhstan, as it may be difficult to have fingerprints taken in Kazakhstan.
 The U.S. Mission in Kazakhstan does not fingerprint U.S. citizens.

 - For more information about U.S. background checks, please refer to the Federal Bureau of Investigation’s website.